pmacoutinho/AMS-fitUA/README.md

 # [AMS] fitUA
- Android app for the gym of University of Aveiro
+ Android app for the gym of University of Aveiro.
+First experience programming for Android